thermogl/TIXboxLiveEngine/README.md

 ### Additional Friend and Message info

-The TIXboxLiveFriend and TIXboxLiveMessage classes both have methods for downloading additional information on the object.
+The TIXboxLiveFriend and TIXboxLiveMessage classes both have methods for downloading additional information for the object.
 In the messages case, this additional information is the actual message body, and if there's an image attachment, you can get that as well.

 	[message getMessageWithBodyCallback:^(NSString * body){
 		// Display the message